JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 We are excited to publish the first Alpha version of the upcoming Version 6.0.
 JabRef 6.0 Alpha already brings many new features, improvements and fixes.

-Since this is an alpha release.
-There are still a few issues regarding the new search, and we are looking for your feedback to make sure the 6.0 stable will be a great release!
+Since this is an alpha release, there are still a few issues regarding the new search, and we are looking for your feedback to make sure the 6.0 stable will be a great release!

 As always, but this time especially, we recommend making a backup of your bib files before trying out the new version.